Art-basement/writing-portfolio/ABOUTME.md

 The following samples are demonstrations created to showcase my writing ability, as much of my past work is proprietary.

 ### 1. [Authoring Knowledge Articles: General Application Information Guidelines](https://github.com/Art-basement/writing-portfolio/wiki/Guide-to-'General-Application-Information%22-Knowledge-Articles)
-Guide for Subject Matter Experts to create a "General Application Information" knowledge article.
+* Guide for Subject Matter Experts to create a "General Application Information" knowledge article.
-These articles are used by Help Desk agents to quickly famliarize themselves with new or unfamiliar systems and applications.
+* The objective was to help Subject Matter Experts provide information to an internal Help Desk each time a new system or application was being rolled out.
+* Originaly created as a Word document accompanying a template.